David Irving: Holocaust denial lecture circuit

-In a 1994 speech, Irving lamented that his predictions of 1991 had failed to occur, and complained of the persistence of belief in the "rotting corpse" of the "profitable legend" of the Holocaust.
+In a speech in 1994 Irving lamented that his predictions of 1991 had failed to occur, and complained of the persistence of belief in the "rotting corpse" of the "profitable legend" of the Holocaust.
 In another 1994 speech, Irving claimed that there was no German policy of genocide of Jews, and that only 600,000 Jews died in concentration camps in World War II, all due to either Allied bombing or disease.
 At the same time, Irving started to appear more frequently at the annual conferences hosted by the IHR.
 In a 1995 speech, Irving claimed that the Holocaust was a myth invented by a "world-wide Jewish cabal" to serve their own ends.
 Irving also spoke on other topics at the IHR gatherings.
-A frequent theme was the claim that Winston Churchill had advance knowledge of the Japanese plans to attack Pearl Harbor, and refused to warn the Americans, in order to bring the United States into World War II.
+A frequent theme was the claim that Churchill had advance knowledge of the Japanese plans to attack Pearl Harbor, and refused to warn the Americans, in order to bring the United States into the war.
 In 1995 he stated that, "We revisionists, say that gas chambers didn't exist and that the 'factories of death' didn't exist."
-In 1999, Irving said during a television interview, "I'm a gas chamber denier.
+In 1999 Irving said during a television interview, "I'm a gas chamber denier.
 I'm a denier that they killed hundreds of thousands of people in gas chambers, yes."